 The newest gym in Bangkok to date!
 Featuring everything from caves to top-out walls, from overhangs to straight climbs, and route difficulties of all levels, you can find the challenge that’s perfect for you whether you’re a beginner or have been climbing for years.

-Most of the climbing done on-sight at the center is bouldering.
-One doesn’t need any experience to give it a try and the trained staff are always nearby to give pointers and tips.
+Most of the climbing done on-site at the center is bouldering.
+You don’t need any experience to give it a try, plus the trained staff are always nearby to give pointers and tips.
 Plus FREE one-on-one training sessions are available to all members and one-day pass holders!

 3 Plus-es++: